 Retrospective Content and Archiving

 The online archives of nytimes.com is focused on the articles and the multimedia content that has, since 1996, accompanied them.
-It incorporates the text of articles published in the print edition as early as the 1850s, although materials from prior to 1981 appear only sporadically.
-The Times reports that the 1851 through 1980 portion of the archive includes 46,595 issues that span 2,456,075 printed pages and contain 11,298,320 articles.
-Under the academic site license, access to content from 1923 through 1980 is currently limited because of contractual arrangements for electronic distribution; online subscribers can access up to 5 articles from this period for the life of their "academic pass," or 100 articles per month for users whose libraries subscribe under the Group Subscription model (Option 1).
+It incorporates the text of articles published in the print edition as early as the 1850s, and in July 2013 The Times reported that all articles published in the print edition had been added to the online archive.
+Times reported that the 1851 through 1980 portion of the archive includes 46,595 issues that span 2,456,075 printed pages and contain 11,298,320 articles.
+Under the academic site license, access to content from 1923 through 1980 is currently limited because of technical constraints and contractual arrangements for electronic distribution; as of August, 2014, online subscribers can access up to 5 articles per day from 1923-1980 for the life of their "academic pass," or 100 articles per month for users whose libraries subscribe under the Group Subscription model (Option 1).
 (There is a per-article charge beyond this).
 The entire content of the print edition from this period is available through ProQuest Historical Newspapers as page images with searchable text.
 (See below.)
 Material from more recent years also includes Times blogs, such as the business blog DealBook.

-Some nytimes.com content also has been captured by the Internet Archive's Wayback Machine, but Wayback Machine coverage prior to 2012 is limited, and most dynamically generated and multimedia nytimes.com content is not captured in the Wayback Machine.
+Some nytimes.com content also has been captured by the Internet Archive's Wayback Machine, but Wayback Machine coverage prior to 2012 is limited, and most dynamically generated and multimedia nytimes.com content is not captured at all.
 (See analysis of retrospective coverage of TheTimes in CRL's review of the Wayback Machine.)

 The online archive portion of the nytimes.com site includes most materials produced for the online edition by staff and freelance reporters and photographers.
-It does not include certain syndicated articles supplied by providers such as the Associated Press and other wire services, and video “ad servers.”
-After the New York Times Co. vs. Tasini Supreme Court ruling (2001), the Times retrospectively redacted materials (by free-lance and contract contributors) from its online archives for which it had no clear electronic redistribution rights.
+It does not include certain syndicated articles supplied by providers such as the Associated Press and other wire services, or materials provided by “ad servers.”
+After the New York Times Co. vs. Tasini Supreme Court ruling (2001), the Times retrospectively redacted from its online archive materials by free-lance and contract contributors, for which it had no clear electronic distribution rights.
 (Since Tasini, the Times has revised contributor agreements to permit re-use of content in all forms of publication.)

 Other Sources for Online Access to New York Times Content (as of November 2013)